alexglow/nodebots-glowhacker/README.md

 # nodebots-glowhacker

 From NodeBots SF workshop, "glowhacker" LED bike lights!
-See tutorial at http://hackster.io/glowascii/nodebots-glowhacker
+See tutorial at http://hackster.io/glowascii/nodebots-glowhacker (coming soon...)

 Here are a couple of example sketches and circuit diagrams!